Team11-Latvia/tantalis-neo3-nft-and-data-dapp/README.md

 ### Full NFT smart contract deploy

 Deploy full your own NFT smart contract.
-Platform will take care of blockchain side, you only need browser and your digital asset.
+Platform will take care of blockchain side, you only need browser and your digital wallet

 ### Mint NFT to your previouly added NFT smart contract

-You alredy have NFT smart contract deployed, you can use Tantalis platform to mint new NFT inside your smart contract from browser by using neoline wallet.
+You alredy have NFT smart contract deployed, you can use Tantalis platform to mint new NFT inside your smart contract from browser by using neoline wallet to interct with blockchain

-### Public NFT smart contract
+### Public NFT smart contract, Cheapest method

 Cost of single Smart contract deployment is high, thats why Tantalis platform offers reuse already deployed smart contract.
-That is different from private NFT
+Just use our Smart Contract and just pay smaller fee for Minting your NFT

 ## DATA Market